 - Preheat oven to 350 degrees F.

 - Line a baking sheet with parchment paper.
-Spray a small cookie scoop (about 2 tbsp in size) with spray oil, scoop out dough and roll in powdered sugar in a bowl or plate.
+Spray a small cookie scoop (about 2 tablespoon in size) with spray oil, scoop out dough and roll in powdered sugar in a bowl or plate.
 Place cookies 2 inches apart on parchment lined baking sheet.

 - Keep dough in fridge between batches.